 Stress on the feet – Poorly fitted and uncomfortable footwear that places stress on feet, such as heels, can worsen existing bunions

 Doctors often perform two tests – blood tests and x-rays – when trying to diagnose bunions, especially in the early stages of development.
 Blood tests help determine if the foot pain is being caused by something else, such as arthritis, while x-rays provide a clear picture of your bone structure to your doctor.

 If you have any questions, please feel free to contact our offices located in The Woodlands and Woodville, TX.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Bunions

-If you have any questions feel free to contact our offices located in The Woodlands and Woodville, TX.
-We offer the latest in diagnostic and treatment technology to meet your needs.Read more about Heel Spurs
+If you have any questions please feel free to contact our offices located in The Woodlands and Woodville, TX.
+We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Ingrown Toenail Care

 Research has shown it’s equally important to properly care for your child’s feet as it is their teeth and eyes.
 The foot does not fully develop until age 16, and your child's growing feet would benefit from being monitored by a podiatrist and this may prevent uncomfortable foot conditions from developing.
 There are some children who demonstrate awkward walking patterns, which may be a result of the toes turning abnormally in or out, or if the toes overlap or turn under.
 It’s suggested that wearing shoes before the child begins to walk may restrict the muscles and tendons from gaining maximum strength.
 This may be a result of the feet not being able to move and stretch with ease.
 When shoes are purchased as walking begins, the child will benefit from wearing shoes that offer comfort and stability.
 A podiatrist will be able to answer any questions you may have regarding the health of your child’s feet, so please schedule a consultation.